kittinunf/CoRed/README.md

 )
 ```

-It uses the `T::class` under the hood for you without any other modifications.
+It uses the reified function with `T::class` for action type like `action: SetComments` or `_: Load` automatically under the hood.

 For documentation, check more details in the [README](./cored/README.md)